matronator/MTRGen/docs/usage/commands.md

 ## `generate`, `gen` (default)

-The `generate` command is the default command of the CLI tool, meaning it will be run if no command is provided (eg. `vendor/bin/mtrgen` or with some parameters: `vendor/bin/mtrgen -p my/path/to/file.json`).
-It is used for generating PHP files from a template or a bundle.
+The `generate` command is the default command of the CLI tool, meaning it will be run if no command is provided (eg. `vendor/bin/mtrgen` or with some parameters: `vendor/bin/mtrgen -p my/path/to/file.js.mtr`).
+It is used for generating files from a template or a bundle.
+The generated file format depends on the template:

+- **Modern templates**: Can generate files of any format (JavaScript, PHP, TypeScript, etc.) - the output format is determined by the `filename` field in the template header.
+- **Legacy templates**: Generate PHP files from JSON/YAML/NEON templates.

 ### Usage